 With your rooftop ticket, you’ll also be able to access the inside of the cathedral.
 Take time to marvel at its decorative interior while you’re there.

 There is also an archaeological site and crypt below the Duomo.
 However, I wouldn’t recommend this unless it’s something you’re particularly interested in.

 However, the rooftop doesn’t open until 9am.
 With this in mind, you may wish to take a wander, then return at 9am or wait until the afternoon to visit.

 Tickets for Duomo di Milano

-There are a few options for tickets depending on where you want access to, whether you want a fast track entrance, and whether you feel like tackling the 250 stairs to reach the rooftops, or prefer to take an elevator.
+There are a few options for tickets depending on where you want to visit, whether you want a fast-track entrance, and whether you feel like tackling the 250 stairs to reach the rooftops or prefer to take an elevator.

-The fast track access is perfect with only one or two days in Milan to avoid queues.
-However, it is more expensive.
+The fast track access is perfect with only two days in Milan to avoid queues, however, it is a more expensive option.

 Book your Milan tours here: